delta-io/delta/PROTOCOL.md

  - Assign a globally unique identifier as the physical name for each new column that is added to the schema.
 This is especially important for supporting cheap column deletions in `name` mode.
 In addition, column identifiers need to be assigned to each column.
 The maximum id that is assigned to a column is tracked as the table property `delta.columnMapping.maxColumnId`.
 This is an internal table property that cannot be configured by users.
 This value must increase monotonically as new columns are introduced and committed to the table alongside the introduction of the new columns to the schema.

 ## Reader Requirements for Column Mapping
-If the table is on Writer Version 2, readers must check the existence of table property `delta.columnMapping.mode`.
-If it doesn't exist, assume its value to be `none`.
-If the table is on Writer Version 3, readers must check the existence of `columnMapping` in `readerFeatures`, and if absent, assume `delta.columnMapping.mode` is `none`.
-If the feature name does exist in `readerFeatures`, read the table property `delta.columnMapping.mode` and do one of the following.
+If the table is on Reader Version 2, or if the table is on Reader Version 3 and the feature `columnMapping` is present in `readerFeatures`, readers and writers must read the table property `delta.columnMapping.mode` and do one of the following.

-In `none` mode, readers must read the parquet files by using the display names (the `name` field of the column definition) of the columns in the schema.
+In `none` mode, or if the table property is not present, readers must read the parquet files by using the display names (the `name` field of the column definition) of the columns in the schema.

-In `id ` mode, readers must resolve columns by using the `field_id` in the parquet metadata for each file.
+In `id ` mode, readers must resolve columns by using the `field_id` in the parquet metadata for each file, as given by the column metadata property `delta.columnMapping.id` in the Delta schema.
 Partition values and column level statistics must be resolved by their *physical names* for each `add` entry in the transaction log.
 If a data file does not contain field ids, readers must refuse to read that file or return nulls for each column.
 For ids that cannot be found in a file, readers must return `null` values for those columns.

-In `name` mode, readers must resolve columns in the data files by their physical names.
+In `name` mode, readers must resolve columns in the data files by their physical names as given by the column metadata property `delta.columnMapping.physicalName` in the Delta schema.
 Partition values and column level statistics will also be resolved by their physical names.
 For columns that are not found in the files, `null`s need to be returned.
 Column ids are not used in this mode for resolution purposes.

 # Deletion Vectors
+Enablement:
+ - To enable Deletion Vectors on a table, the table must have Reader Version 3 and Writer Version 7.
+A feature name `deletionVectors` must exist in the table's `readerFeatures` and `writerFeatures`.

+When enabled:
-When enabled, a table's `add` and `remove` actions can optionally include a Deletion Vector (DV) that provides information about logically deleted rows, that are however still physically present in the underlying data file and must thus be skipped during processing.
+ - A table's `add` and `remove` actions can optionally include a Deletion Vector (DV) that provides information about logically deleted rows, that are however still physically present in the underlying data file and must thus be skipped during processing.
+Readers must read the table considering the existence of DVs.

 DVs can be stored and accessed in different ways, indicated by the `storageType` field.
 The Delta protocol currently supports inline or on-disk storage, where the latter can be accessed either by a relative path derived from a UUID or an absolute path.